 After Jim passed away in March 2002, Bill opened the experience to even more birding enthusiasts in the Earlham community.
 Every year since then, alumni, students, faculty and staff form birding teams with the challenge of seeking as many different species they can find in a day.

 This event became worldwide in 2009.
-This year, participants identified 842 species around the world (665 in North and Central America).
-2013 species map >
+In 2013, participants identified 842 species around the world (665 in North and Central America).